 The 2022 season will be between late July and early October, you’ll see some of Western Australia's most stunning displays as blankets of brilliant wildflowers colour the outback landscape and unique individual species can be found throughout Wildflower Country.
-Australia's Coral Coast is home to over 12,000 species of wildflowers, 50% of which cannot be found anywhere else on earth.
+Australia's Coral Coast is home to thousands of species of wildflowers, many of which cannot be found anywhere else on earth.

 Wildflower Country starts 1 hour, 45 minutes' drive north of Perth and comprises the inland farming towns of Dandaragan, Badgingarra, Eneabba, Carnamah, Coorow, Three Springs, Mingenew, Mullewa and their surrounding areas.
 The region comes to life with a range of nature trails and heritage-focused activities while the towns are also rich with history and heritage, and offer otherworldly stargazing opportunities year-round.